fine-boop/gamer-tools/README.md

 - Autoclicker
 - AFK Evader
 - Spam chats
-- Crash your pc (no idea why you would want to do this)
+- Crash your pc
-- Remove all your files (also no clue why i added this)
+- Remove all your files